drmumford/frontend-nanodegree-arcade-game/README.md

 ## Game Information
 The object of the game is to get as many points as possible!
-The challenge is avoid the enemies and focus on the high point value events during the game (see Scoring below).
+The challenge is avoid the enemies and focus on completing high point value tasks during the game (see Scoring below).

 Each game lasts two minutes and the player has four lives.
 When the game time has elapsed **or** the player has used all four lives, the game is over.